Employer Policy Recommendations to Support Employees Who Are Caregivers

 7. Backup Care Assistance

-• Description: Partner with services that provide emergency or backup care for children or dependent adults.
+• Recommendation: Partner with services that provide emergency or backup care for children or dependent adults.

 • Benefits: Ensures employees can attend work when unexpected caregiving needs arise.